Larry King: Awards and nominations

 King received many broadcasting awards.
 He won the Peabody Award for Excellence in broadcasting for both his radio (1982) and television (1992) shows.
 He also won 10 CableACE Awards for Best Interviewer and for Best Talk Show Series.

 In 1989, King was inducted into the Radio Hall of Fame, and in 1992 to the NAB Broadcasters' Hall of Fame.
 In 2002, the industry publication Talkers Magazine named King both the fourth-greatest radio talk show host of all time and the top television talk show host of all time.

+King received a State of California recognition and Proclamation by Gov. Arnold Schwarzenegger for Larry King Day on the evening of the final episode of Larry King Live, broadcast at CNN Los Angeles, CA on December 16, 2025.

 In 1994, King received the Scopus Award from the American Friends of Hebrew University.
 In 1996, he received the Golden Plate Award of the American Academy of Achievement presented by Awards Council member Art Buchwald.

 On May 8, 1997, Larry King was given a Star on the Hollywood Walk of Fame at 6616 Hollywood Blvd Hollywood, CA.

 He was given the Golden Mike Award for Lifetime Achievement in January 2008, by the Radio & Television News Association of Southern California.

 King was an honorary member of the Rotary Club of Beverly Hills.
 He was also a recipient of the President's Award honoring his impact on media from the Los Angeles Press Club in 2006.

 King was the first recipient of the Arizona State University Hugh Downs Award for Communication Excellence, presented April 11, 2007, via satellite by Downs himself.

 In 2012, King was inducted into the Cable Hall of Fame at the Syndeo Institute at the Cable Center.

-King was awarded an honorary degree of Doctor of Humane Letters by Bradley University; for which he said "is really a hoot".
+King was awarded an honorary degree of Doctor of Humane Letters by Bradley University; which he said "is really a hoot".
 King received numerous honorary degrees from George Washington University, the Columbia School of Medicine, Brooklyn College, the New England Institute of Technology, and the Pratt Institute.